Thank you for trying AMP!

 You got lucky!
 We have no ad to show to you!

-North Carolina Dept of Public Safety & Corrections (NCDPS) is for State Prison Administration offenders sentenced up to twelve months.
+North Carolina Dept of Public Safety & Corrections (NCDPS) is for State Prison Administration offenders have not been sentenced yet and are detained here until their case is heard.

 All prisons and jails have Security or Custody levels depending on the inmate’s classification, sentence, and criminal history.
 Please review the rules and regulations for Administration - no inmates facility.